zesk/build/docs/tools/usage.md

 - `2` - Argument error
 - `0` - Success
-### `usageArgumentInteger` - Validates a value is an integer

-Validates a value is an integer

-- Location: `bin/build/tools/usage.sh`

-#### Arguments

-- `usageFunction` - Required.
-Function.
-Run if usage fails
-- `variableName` - Required.
-String.
-Name of variable being tested
-- `variableValue` - Required.
-String.
-Required only in that if it's blank, it fails.
-- `noun` - Optional.
-String.
-Noun used to describe the argument in errors, defaults to `integer`

-#### Exit codes

-- `2` - Argument error
-- `0` - Success
-### `usageArgumentLoadEnvironmentFile` - Validates a value is not blank and is an environment
+### `usageArgumentFileDirectory` - Validates a value is not blank and is a file

-Validates a value is not blank and is an environment file which is loaded immediately.

-Upon success, outputs the file name to stdout, outputs a console message to stderr
+Validates a value is not blank and is a file path with a directory that exists.
+Upon success, outputs the file name.

 - Location: `bin/build/tools/usage.sh`